Who was Salome?

 It is highly likely.
 Antipas’ lavish promise seems too improbable for a man who always put things off.

 What were Salome’s motives?

-Was Antipas attracted to her?
-If so, it would have made her uneasy, but she was shrewd enough to realise it was something that could be used to her family’s advantage.
+- Was Antipas attracted to her?
+If so, it may have made her uneasy, but she was shrewd enough to realise she could use it to her family’s advantage.

 What happened to Salome afterwards?

-The gospels have no further mention of Salome, but history does.
+The gospels tell us nothing more about Salome, but history does.

 According to Josephus, the ancient Jewish historian, Salome married Philip the tetrarch and afterwards Aristobulus, the grandson of Herod and brother of Agrippa.
 (Josephus: Antiquities 18.5.4)

 She was what is nowadays called a ‘royal’, and seems to have had a long and comfortable life.